 Do: Recite The Holy Quran

-The month of Ramadan is an opportunity for man to communicate to the Almighty Allah as much as possible without any barriers.
+The month of Ramadan is an opportunity for man to communicate with the Almighty Allah as much as possible without any barriers.
 It’s the month for Muslims to ask for forgiveness from their Creator.
-This is because during this holy month, satan is on the chain.
+This is because, during this holy month, satan is on the chain.

 “When the month of Ramadan starts, the gates of the heaven are opened and the gates of Hell are closed and the devils are chained.”
 (Imam Bukhari)

 Therefore, remember Allah as much as possible.
 Ask for forgiveness from Him as much as you can.
 Recite the holy Quran as much as possible.